b. 1935 Kalopa, HI – d. 2013 Berkeley, CA

 He has received numerous prestigious awards, such as the Henry Ward Ranger Purchase Award (2001), National Academy of Design (1993, 1995), Brooklyn Museum Purchase Award (1958, 2001), National Endowment for the Arts Fellowship (1985, 1980), and the Guggenheim Fellowship (1963).

-In 2017, Miyasaki was included in Abstract Expressionism: Looking East from the Far West curated by Theresa Papanikolas at the Honolulu Museum of Art, an exhibition which sought to re-examine the profound influence of Asian art on Abstract Expressionism.
-In 2019, he was included in Photo Revolution: Andy Warhol to Cindy Sherman at The Worcester Art Museum in Massachusetts.
-Miyasaki has been featured in over 30 more solo and over 300 more group exhibitions at the Yale University Art Gallery, CT (2022); Wallach Art Gallery at Columbia University, NY (2022); Worcester Art Museum, MA (2019); Honolulu Museum of Art, HI (2018); Richmond Art Center, CA (2011); Worth Ryder Gallery at UC Berkeley, CA (2014); De Young Museum, CA (2008); Fort Collins Museum of Contemporary Art, CO (2008); National Academy of Design, NY (2007); International Print Center, NY (2003); Cummer Museum, FL (2003); Amon Carter Museum, TX (1990); Nelson-Atkins Museum, MO (1990); Samuel P. Harn Museum, FL (1990); Embassy of the United States, Yugoslavia (1986); Portland Art Museum, OR (1983); Seoul Fine Arts Center, South Korea (1983); Brooklyn Museum, NY (1983); and Gallery of Modern Art, Washington, DC (1966).
+In 2019, Miyasaki's work was featured in Photo Revolution: Andy Warhol to Cindy Sherman at The Worcester Art Museum in Massachusetts.
+In 2017, he was included in Abstract Expressionism: Looking East from the Far West curated by Theresa Papanikolas at the Honolulu Museum of Art, an exhibition which sought to re-examine the profound influence of Asian art on Abstract Expressionism.
+Miyasaki has been featured in over 30 more solo and over 300 more group exhibitions at the Yale University Art Gallery, CT (2022); Wallach Art Gallery at Columbia University, NY (2022); Worcester Art Museum, MA (2019); Honolulu Museum of Art, HI (2018); Richmond Art Center, CA (2011); Worth Ryder Gallery at UC Berkeley, CA (2014); De Young Museum, CA (2008); Fort Collins Museum of Contemporary Art, CO (2008); National Academy of Design, NY (2007); International Print Center, NY (2003); Cummer Museum, FL (2003); Amon Carter Museum, TX (1990); Nelson-Atkins Museum, MO (1990); Samuel P. Harn Museum, FL (1990); Embassy of the United States, Yugoslavia (1986); Portland Art Museum, OR (1983); Seoul Fine Arts Center, Korea (1983); Brooklyn Museum, NY (1983); and Gallery of Modern Art, Washington, DC (1966).